Wildlife SOS: Mission

-Conservation

-As populations grow, consumption and related impacts increase, and people and communities become more mobile and connected, it's important to address the interactions of humans and wildlife that share the environment.
-Making sure there is always a place for wildlife to flourish beyond human meddling in India's crowded landscape is paramount to the mission of WSOS.
-With projects like human-wildlife conflict mitigation, habitat conservation, and the Dancing Bear Project, the organisation is contributing towards not just the conservation and protection of wild animals but also the habitat they live in.

 Animal welfare

-Wildlife SOS works to protect India's wildlife, provides high-quality care for animals who cannot return to the wild and medical treatment for animals that can be released, offers rescue services for captive and abused animals, and advocates to prevent animals from being exploited for entertainment.
-The organisation is equipped with skilled rescue and medical teams, a dedicated elephant ambulance, 12 sanctuaries, and a Treatment Unit for treating elephants and advanced studies to improve care.
+Wildlife SOS works to protect India's wildlife, provides care for animals who cannot return to the wild and medical treatment for animals that can be released, offers rescue services for captive and abused animals, and advocates to prevent animals from being exploited for entertainment.
+The organisation is equipped with rescue and medical teams, a dedicated elephant ambulance, 12 sanctuaries, and a unit for treating elephants and advanced studies to improve care.

 Research

 Wildlife SOS uses technology like drones and camera traps to study elephants, leopards, sloth bears, and other animals in their native habitat.
 It also conducts animal care studies at its rescue facilities and gathers information to better understand all of India's sensitive and threatened species.
 WSOS works with partners around the world to learn more about protecting and caring for the species most endangered.
 Wildlife SOS also works with local communities through outreach programs and workshops to reduce or resolve human-wildlife conflicts.